stackbit/jamstackthemes/content/theme/gatsby-flotiq-blog-1.md

 archetype:
   - Blog
   - Personal
-description: >-
+description: Flotiq starter for creating a blog with gatsby
-    Flotiq starter for creating a blog with gatsby
+stale: false
 ---

 # Flotiq gatsby starter for blog